jameswilliamknight/scripts.pub/Bash/provision/ubuntu/start.md

 **Known Bugs:**

+- requires curl
+    - `sudo apt install curl`
+- script requires excess manual intervention:
     - you need to manually enter the name of the key. this should reuse the machine name provided.

 ## Introduction